-I was familiar with the signing units to a particular control group.
-For instance, in the dark age I assign my Scout to control group 1 by selecting the scout using my mouse, holding Ctrl and then pressing 1.
+I was familiar with the concept of assigning units to a control group.
+For instance, in the Dark Age I assign my Scout to control group 1 by selecting the scout using my mouse, holding Ctrl and then pressing 1.
 From that point on if I tap the 1 key it selects my Scout, if I quickly double tap the 1 key it selects my Scout and puts it in the center of my screen.
 Later on in the game, during the Castle age might have a bunch of crossbowman assigned to group 2 and a bunch of rams assigned to group 3.

 I was also familiar with assigning the building to a particular control group.
 In the dark age my town center is on control group 3.
-I use the 3 key if I want to select my town center without actually navigating to it.
+I use the 3 key if I want to select my town center as a dewetination for a unit without actually switching focus to it.

 I was also familiar with selecting all buildings of the same type that appear on your screen by double-clicking on one of those buildings.
 For example If you have five barracks on the screen and you double-click one of them you will then select all five barracks and then you can set a common gather point for all of them so that pikemen for example, that are produced in any of the 5 buildings will automatically go to the same gather point.
 Nice.

 However what I didn't know until recently is that you can assign not just units but buildings to a control group.
 First select the buildings, then press the number key to set that group of buildings to that group number.
 Later, you can queue up units spread over all the buildings at the same time.

 For example (and I'm labouring the point to try in an effort to make it easy to understand) :-